jampp/pydruid/README.md

 This also limited the [resultFormat](https://druid.apache.org/docs/latest/querying/sql.html#responses) that could be used in the responses to only ``object``/``objectLines`` (that always include the column names).
-However, as a result, the column names were included no only once in the response but were repeated for each of the rows, increasing network and CPU usage for the fetching and parsing.
+However, as a result, the column names were included not only once in the response but were repeated for each of the rows, increasing network and CPU usage for the fetching and parsing.

 For these reasons, using Druid SQL < 0.13.0 is no longer supported.